dev-rohit-gupta/dev-rohit-gupta/README.md

 - 👋 Hi, I’m Rohit
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning scss
+- 🌱 I’m currently learning system design
-- 📫 How to reach me : sapneme
+- 📫 How to reach me : linkedin
 - 😄 Pronouns: Not Defined
 - ⚡ Fun fact: everyone is a developer of own life